Publications

 During active growth, especially in cool, wet weather, a white mildew-appearing area is visible at the edge of the lesions (Figure 5) or along petioles (Figure 6).
 This is the area where the late blight pathogen actively is producing spores.
 As the weather changes to warm and dry, these lesions become dry, stop sporulating and become tan (Figure 7).

-Eugenia Banks, Ontario Ministry of Agriculture and Food
+Photo by Eugenia Banks, Ontario Ministry of Ag and Food

 A pale green to yellow border often surrounds the lesions.
 Severely infected fields often produce a distinct odor.

-Late blight infection of tubers is characterized by irregularly shaped, slightly depressed areas that can vary considerably in size and in color from brown to purplish on the skin (Figure 8).
+Late blight infection of tubers is characterized by irregularly shaped, slightly depressed areas that can vary considerably from brown to purplish of variable size on the skin (Figure 8).
 These symptoms may be less obvious on russet and red-skinned cultivars.

 A tan to reddish-brown, dry, granular rot is found under the skin in the discolored areas and extending into the tuber usually less than ½ inch (Figure 9).
 The extent of the rotting in a tuber depends on the susceptibility of the cultivar, temperature and length of time after the initial infection.

 Figure 9.
-Late blight causes a tan to reddish-brown, dry, granular rot found under the skin in the discolored areas and extending into the tuber.
+Late blight causes a tan to reddish-brown rot found under the skin.
+(Jeff Miller, Miller Research LLC).

 The margin of the diseased tissue is not always distinct but can be, particularly in seed potatoes that have been stored at cold storage temperatures (Figure 10).
 However, the margin between late blight-infected tissue and healthy tissue frequently is marked by a brown fingerlike extension into the healthy flesh of the tuber.

 Figure 10.
-The margin of the diseased tissue is not always distinct but can be, particularly in seed potatoes that have been stored at cold storage temperatures
+The margin of the diseased tissue is not always distinct but can be, particularly in seed potatoes that have been stored at cold storage temperatures.
+(Francisco Bittara Molina, NDSU)

 Infections of other tuber rot organisms such as soft rot bacteria, pink rot or leak frequently may use late blight-affected areas as infection courts and often progress more rapidly than P. infestans, making diagnosis difficult.

 Positive identification of late blight can be made by microscopic examination of sporulating samples from infected leaves or tubers.
-Identification of nonsporulating samples and identification of late blight genotypes can be done by PCR.
+Identification of nonsporulating samples and identification of late blight genotypes can be done by polymerase chain reaction, commonly referred to as PCR.
 This service is available at NDSU.

 Some late blight genotypes have been documented to have resistance to the fungicide mefenoxam/metalaxyl.
 When late blight is confirmed, determining the late blight genotype is essential to ensure effective chemical treatments.
-Contact your local Extension office for current information on fungicide-resistant late blight genotypes.
+Contact the local Extension Service for current information on fungicide-resistant late blight genotypes.

 Disease Cycle

 P. infestans, the cause of late blight, is a heterothallic fungal-like pathogen, meaning two mating types are required for sexual reproduction and are referred to as A1 and A2.
-The pathogen needs living plant or tuber tissue to survive in the field in the absence of oospores.
+The pathogen is an obligate parasite that cannot survive without a living host.

 However, in some areas of the world where both mating types of the pathogen are present, a sexual spore that is capable of soil survival is produced.
 Although soil survival is not known to occur definitively in the U.S., anecdotal evidence indicates that sexual combination has occurred, suggesting soil survival is possible.